djalbat/xgl/README.md

   }
 }
 ```
-This extends the `TexturedCanvasElement` class, which takes an image name and texture coordinates
+This extends the `TexturedCanvasElement` class, which takes an image name and texture coordinates rather than a colour.
+The texture coordinates are worth some further explanation, consider the following montage:

 ![Textures](https://github.com/djalbat/Jiggle/blob/master/assets/textures.png)